mohitpai/journey-optimizer.en/help/using/direct-mail/direct-mail-configuration.md

 1. Select the file format: **[!UICONTROL CSV]** or **[!UICONTROL Text delimited]**.

-1. If you select **[!UICONTROL Text delimited]**, define the column separator of your choice: tabulation, semicolon, pipe or ampersand.
+1. If you select **[!UICONTROL Text delimited]**, define the column separator of your choice: tabulation, semicolon, or pipe<!--or ampersand-->.

     ![](assets/surface-direct-mail-column-separator.png)